Sebastiano Nela: Club career

 A surly and hard-working left-footed defender, Nela began his career with Genoa.
 He was bought by Serie A side Roma, making his debut in a 0–0 draw with Avellino on 13 September 1981.
 He made 28 appearances for the Roma team that won the Scudetto in 1983.

 Nela was badly injured to his knee in an accident in 1987 and was forced to miss almost a year of football.
 The singer Antonello Venditti dedicated his song "Correndo correndo", which appears on his 1988 album In questo mondo di ladri, to Nela.

 Nela left Roma in 1992 to join Napoli having won the Scudetto and three Italian cups.
 He retired after the 1993–94 season having made a total of 315 appearances in Serie A.

 International career

-Nela's performances for Roma earned him a call-up to the Italian national team, making his debut against West Germany on 22 May 1984.
+Nela's performances for Roma earned him a call up to the Italy national team, making his debut against West Germany on 22 May 1984.

-Nela made a total of five appearances for the Italian national team between 1984 and 1987.
+Nela made a total of five appearances for the Italy national team between 1984 and 1987.
 Nela was a member of the Italian squad for the 1986 FIFA World Cup, although he did not play; Italy went out in the round of 16.
 He also made three appearances at the 1984 Olympics in Los Angeles, helping Italy to a fourth-place finish in the tournament.